 When you’re shopping for snowboard bindings, whether you’re new to the sport or replacing an old pair, it is important to consider:

 It is important to seek snowboard bindings that match your riding style.
 Snowboard bindings can fit into three general style categories.
 As important as it is for binding flex to match your style of riding, you should also determine the amount of binding flex you would want according to the flex of your boot.
-It would not make sense to have a stiff binding and a soft boot or vise versa.
+It would not make sense to have a stiff binding and a soft boot or vice versa.
 For the best results in tailoring your ride to fit your style, make sure that the flex of your bindings matches closely to the flex of your boots.

 Many manufacturers will give a number rating ranging from 1-10, 1 being softest and 10 being stiffest.
 Here at evo we have standardized the manufacturers' number ratings to a feel rating ranging from soft to very stiff.
 Generally you will find flex ratings of 1-2 as soft, 3-5 as medium, 6-8 as stiff, and 9-10 as very stiff.
 Flex ratings and feel may ultimately vary from binding to binding.

 Riders who spend the majority of their time in the terrain park laying down tricks are considered park or freestyle riders.
 Snowboard bindings in this category generally offer a softer flex allowing greater room for error, easier landings, and the ability to tweak grabs.